Average Price of Vehicle Service Contract

 Where you buy affects what you pay.
 Different sources have different pricing structures.

-- Dealership VSCs: Often 50-100% more expensive
+- Dealership VSCs: Often more expensive due to markups

 - Manufacturer extended warranties: Premium pricing, good reputation

-- Third-party providers: Usually 30-50% less than dealers
+- Third-party providers: Usually less expensive than dealers

 - Direct-to-consumer companies: Competitive pricing, varies widely